Cauldron Full of Love

 Molly partially turned her head.
 "Hmm?
 Oh, Arthur dear, we still must plan for Fred's… Fred's funeral…"

 Arthur bit back his words.
 He knew not to snap at her.
-They'd already buried that son more than twenty years ago.
+They'd already buried their son more than twenty years ago.

 Finally, she faced him.
 "Arthur, would you get Gin—Gin—oh, no, no, no, no, no, no, no, NO, NO, NO!"
 Her voice rose to a higher pitch with each screech at the sight of her old wand, a wand that had remained untouched for more than twenty years.
 "NO!" she screamed.
 "NO!"
 She lunged for the wand and whirled around, thinking it was the Battle of Hogwarts again.

 Charlie came running down the stairs, and George and Angelina were right behind him.
-Freddie, George and Angelina's son, came inside from playing Quidditch with Hugo and Louis.
-Everyone tried to clamber into the kitchen.
+Freddie, George and Angelina's son, came inside from playing Quidditch with his cousins, Hugo and Louis.
+Everyone tried to clamber in to the kitchen.

 "NO, NO, NO!"
 Molly hissed, acting as if Bellatrix were the one before her.